mykki92/CI_PP5_SOUNDCHECK/README.md

 ## About
 Soundcheck is a music-based social media platform where artists and fans can share content and information on new music and upcoming shows, find new artists and friends and network with like-minded people.
-Everyone can like other users' pictures and share their opinion on every post.
-Users can also follow their favourite profiles and easily see updates on their activity, and save a list of posts that they like to view again later.
+Everyone can check other users' pictures and share their opinion on every post.
+Users can also follow their favourite profiles and easily see updates on their activity, and save a list of posts that they check to view again later.

 ## Project Goals